Kurense/kurense.com/about/team.md

 ## William G. Mays, Chairman

-William Mays is President of Mays Chemical Co., headquartered in Indianapolis, Ind.
-Chemical has more than $200 million in annual sales and more than 190 employees, with facilities in Indianapolis, Chicago, Detroit, Cincinnati, Canada and Puerto Rico.
+William Mays is President of Mays Chemical Co., headquartered in Indianapolis, Indiana.
+Mays Chemical has more than $200 million in annual sales and more than 190 employees, with facilities in Indianapolis, Chicago, Detroit, Cincinnati, Canada and Puerto Rico.